kbrainard1/fingerlakesfinestadminapp/README.md

 - Race record link (Equibase)
 - Pedigree link (Equibase)
 - Jog videos (FLF Youtube Channel)
-- A paragraph about getting a PPE, and link to How to Buy (app configuration file)
+- A paragraph about getting a PPE, and link to How to Buy (bioAdditions.txt)

+To update or change the text added to every bio, edit bioAdditions.txt - put the contents of one html paragraph per line

 # Whoops, I made a typo that I spotted in 'Preview'!